 3. Bicarb in water

-A spoonful of sugar helps the medicine go down and apparently a teaspoon of bicarb in a glass of water will make your heartburn disappear.
-Make sure you chat with your doctor about this one.
+A spoonful of sugar helps the medicine go down and apparently a teaspoon of bicarb in a cup of water will make your heartburn disappear.
+Make sure you speak with your doctor about this one.
 While it’s considered safe, if you have edema it may increase the problem because it contains sodium.

 4. Glass of milk